Bitcoin Hardware Wallet

 If you have a large balance or conduct several transactions daily, a hardware wallet is definitely the choice you should make for your Bitcoin wallet needs.
-With a hardware wallet, there is no third party website and no software needed to access your balance and conduct transactions.
+With a hardware wallet, there will still be the need for a third party website or software to access your balance and conduct transactions.

 The goal of everyone, who holds Bitcoin, is to keep their Bitcoins secured at all times, and what better way than with your very own personal vault?